yapplejack/ebot/docs/about/why.md

 <p> <br /> </p>

-Additionally there is some scaffolding for a fundamentals of FRC section, meant to exist as a wiki for low resource robotics.
+Additionally there is some scaffolding for a fundamentals of FRC section.
+I am not sure what the scope of this should be, for the coming year I would like to make articles for the planned skill videos.

 <p> <br /> </p>